Visit the Neues Museum with Bust of Nefertiti in Berlin

 In the cellar are further small displays covering death and life after death.
 The number of mummies on display is surprisingly small for an Egyptian museum with the animal mummies probably the more interesting.

-The Bust of Nefertiti in Berlin
+The Bust of Queen Nefertiti in Berlin

 Nefertiti Altar Piece in the Neues Museum

-The bust of Nefertiti (Die Büste der Nofretete) in Room 210 is the undisputed highlight of the Neues Museum and one of the most-famous single items of Egyptian art in the world.
+The bust of Nefertiti (Die Büste der Nofretete) in Room 210 is the undisputed highlight of the Neues Museum and one of the most famous single items of Egyptian art in the world.
 It dates from the period around 1351 – 1334 BC and came to Germany shortly before the First World War.

-Born a commoner, Nefertiti married pharaoh Akhenaton (Echnaton) and thanks to this statue is after Cleopatra the most-famous Egyptian queen ever.
+Born a commoner, Nefertiti married pharaoh Akhenaton (Echnaton), and thanks to this statue is after Cleopatra the most famous Egyptian queen ever.
 Slightly irritating to many Egyptologists, this statue is not particularly representative of Egypt or the period.
 Other depictions of Nefertiti and the royal family on display in the museum are more typical (but less popular).

 The Bust of Nefertiti is nearly half a meter tall and made of sandstone with painted stucco layers.
 The overall condition of the sculpture and the paint color are remarkably good and show amazing details including wrinkles around the eyes.